scottslowe/weblog/content/post/2021-04-13-making-firefox-on-linux-use-private-browsing-by-default.md

 One caveat to this approach is that your changes to the Firefox desktop file get overwritten any time `dnf update` installs an update for Firefox.
 I'm sure there's probably a workaround for this, but I haven't found it yet.

+Based on feedback from readers, it would seem that Firefox on Windows (at least with version 107.1) actually uses a different executable, named `private_browsing.exe` to invoke a private browsing window.
+The approach for Windows, then, is to change any shortcuts you're using (on the Task Bar and/or Start Menu) to point to this executable.
+Again, thanks to reader Dirk B for the information.

-(By the way, the reason I say this _might_ work on Windows is because command-line parameters are exposed on Windows as well as on Linux through the use of shortcuts on the Start Menu. macOS does expose command-line parameters to a limited extent, but this functionality doesn't appear usable in any practical way.)
+I have not found a way to do this on macOS. macOS does expose command-line parameters to a limited extent, but this functionality doesn't appear usable in any practical way.

 I hope this information is helpful to someone.
 Feel free to contact [me on Twitter][link-3] if you have any feedback, corrections, or suggestions for improvement.